 Purpose: This report presents the findings, conclusions and recommendations resulting from a Scrutiny Working Group on Tourism.
 Cabinet is required to consider the conclusions and recommendations and respond.

 Policy Framework: Council Constitution

 Consultation: Access to Services, Legal and Finance

 Recommendation(s): It is recommended that:

 Cabinet receives the report and tasks the relevant Cabinet Member to report back to a Cabinet meeting with a written response to the report and recommendations of the Scrutiny Working Group and proposed action(s), for Cabinet decision.

-Report Author: Councillor Peter Jones, Convener of the Tourism Working Group Liz Jordan, Scrutiny Officer
+Report Authors: Councillor Peter Jones Liz Jordan

 Finance Officer: Paul Cridland

 Legal Officer: Tracey Meredith

 Access to Services Officer: Catherine Window